MattBunch/portfolio-website/README.md

 ### 21/11/2020

-I plan to make each component easily extendable, similar to the Portfolio component.
-Following components need to be editted:
+Each component made easily extendable, similar to the Portfolio component.
+Following components editted:

 - Navbar: each section needs its own tab and link in the navbar
 - About: each "About" node needs to be its own module
-- Services:

 Need to find some way of getting the About tab to have pitures inside of them.